snowplow-archive/snowplow.github.com/_posts/2015-09-15-schema-guru-0.4.0-released.md

 $ unzip schema_guru_webui_0.4.0.zip
 {% endhighlight %}

-Note that it changed only to reflect core refactoring, no new features were added.
+Note that Web UI changed only to reflect core refactoring, no new features were added.

 <h2><a name="help">10.
 Getting help</a></h2>